Bruno Independent Living Aids Reviews

 Reviewed March 13, 2026

 We had complications with a previous stairlift and I've had it fixed.
 At one point, it wasn't working and the person who installed it was no longer in business.
 So we got another company to come out and assess through my son’s Medicaid waiver.
 He's six-foot and 280 pounds and they recommended that the Bruno stairlift would work better for him and his size.
-The seating and the material were much better.
+The seating and the material are much better.
 The track is much sturdier going up the stairs and it’s working a lot better.
-The other one was jiggling and jangling, and he was panicking going up the stairs with it.
-He has special needs, so I would have to talk him through that midway point.
+The other one was jiggling and jangling midway, and he was panicking going up the stairs with it.
 Bruno has been great.
 I was surprised that it's a much better chair, and it was cheaper.

 Reviewed March 12, 2026